Mastectomy: Types and Postoperative Surgery Information

-A mastectomy is surgery to remove a person's breast.
 In the past, a radical mastectomy with complete removal of the breast was the standard treatment for breast cancer.
 Surgical breakthroughs over the past two decades; however, have given women more options than they had before.
 Less invasive breast-conserving treatments are available to women today.
 The type of mastectomy that is right for a particular woman depends on a number of things to include:

 Different types of mastectomy procedures are available to women.
 What follows are descriptions of these procedures.